HadeedJalani/HandGesture-Pencil/README.md

 <div align="center">

-# ✍️ AI Air Pencil
+# ✍️ HandGesture Air Pencil

 **Draw in thin air.
 Your webcam and one finger are the only pen you need.**